FerriadWang/weikangwang.github.io/_posts/2019-01-29-hello-world.md

 ---
-title: "Welcome to Jekyll!"
+title: "I am happy to announce that I have accepted the offer from Facebook as a PhD intern for summer 2020."
-published: false
+published: True
 ---

 **Hello world**, this is my first Jekyll blog post.